winwiz1/crisp-react/README.md

 Use the `yarn dev` and `yarn lint` commands executed from the `client/` directory to debug and lint Jamstack client.

 ### Cloudflare Pages
-If you have the SPA configuration block as suggested at the beginning of this section, then a new website will be built and deployed to `*.pages.dev` domain after the steps listed below are completed.
+If you have the SPA configuration block as shown at the beginning of this section, then a new website will be built and deployed to `*.pages.dev` domain after the steps listed below are completed.
 The follow-up [SEO](#seo) section is optional.

 If your SPA configuration block is different, then the newly built and deployed website will not work until the [SEO](#seo) section is completed.